ploe/hashish/README.md

 Dropped at: smartref => ;): 0
 ```

-These functions allow you degree of control over whether you want memory freeing up or retaining when using `hashish`.
+These functions give you control over whether you want memory freeing up or retaining when using `hashish`.
+They enable you to wrap your own patterns around your data.

 ## Methods